 This is where things get interesting.
-Most of the cards offer an annual travel fee credit from $200 – $300 that lets you get reimbursed for travel purchases each year, which helps offset the big annual fee.
+Most of the cards offer an annual travel fee credit from $200 – $300 where you get reimbursed for travel purchases each year, which helps offset the big annual fee.

 There are three flavors of travel credits:

-While all of these cards give the main holder the card unlimited access to lounges in their networks, Delta charges $29 for each guest coming in with someone who has access via a credit card program.
+While all of these cards give the primary cardholder unlimited access to lounges in their networks, Delta charges $29 for each guest coming in with someone who has access via a credit card program.

-Some Priority Pass memberships, like with the Chase Sapphire Reserve®, have no set limit on the number of guests you can bring in, while others like the Citi Prestige® Card limit you to two guests.
+Some Priority Pass memberships, like with the Chase Sapphire Reserve® and the Citi Prestige® Credit Card limit you to two free guests.

 Most of these cards charge a fee to add an authorized user account.
 That lets family or friends use lounges when you’re not traveling, but some, like The Ritz-Carlton™ Credit Card have no fee to add an authorized user, which is great if you have a spouse who travels a lot for work.

 If you want a credit card that provides lounge access, be prepared to pay a premium annual fee.
 However, in many cases, paying an annual fee for a credit card with good benefits can be cheaper than paying directly for a lounge membership.
 What card you choose will likely be influenced by what airline you travel on most frequently, whether your flights are domestic or international, and what other perks you’re looking for.
 But if you simply want the broadest lounge access possible, you should strongly consider The Platinum Card® from American Express.